 It is important to make sure your display is always up to date to ensure optimal use.
 To upgrade your LG displays firmware, please contact LG via their Global Service Network here so they can get you in touch with a support representative who will guide you through the process.

-In order to install ScreenCloud's webOS player (alpha version) app onto your LG display, you will need to prepare a USB flash disk specifically for use with LG displays.
+In order to install ScreenCloud's webOS player (alpha version) app onto your LG display, you will need to prepare a USB flash disk specifically configured to use with LG displays.
 To use our most updated webOS player (beta version) click here to view our article!

 Your USB flash disk will need to be prepared in FAT32 format with the partition scheme set to MBR (Master Boot Record).
 If you are using a macOS computer, you can use macOS' Disk Utility tool to do this, but on Windows, you will have to use free 3rd party software as Windows' native utilities cannot do this.